Washington Project for the Arts: Notable exhibitions

 In December 2005, WPA\C mounted PostSecret, a project founded by Frank Warren.
 In a donated space on M street in Georgetown, Washington, D.C., thousands of postcards that were sent into Warren were placed on display.
 The exhibition drew in large crowds, many whom waited in line to see the exhibit, and can be credited as the most successful exhibition since the Mapplethorpe show.

 In 2006, it sponsored Wallsnatchers, an exhibition of graffiti art, at a vacant Staples building in Georgetown.

 In 2009, major American art collector Mera Rubell of the Rubell Family Collection, selected and curated 36 Washington, D.C., area artists for a WPA exhibition at the American University Museum.

 In May 2010, WPA collaborated with The Pink Line Project for Cabaret (re)Revolatire.
 This event, curated by Alberto Gaitán celebrated the historic Cabaret ReVoltaire series that was presented by WPA in 1992.

 The WPA Biennial exhibition OPTIONS, features under-recognized and emerging artists from the mid-Atlantic region.

-Past exhibitions and programs include, Wall Snatchers, The Experimental Media Series, Seven, Sculpture Unbound, Anonymous I, Anonymous Returns, Anonymous III, Conversions, Punk Festival, and many more.
+Past exhibitions and programs include, Wall Snatchers, The Experimental Media Series, The Hot House Video Series, Seven, Sculpture Unbound, Anonymous I, Anonymous Returns, Anonymous III, Conversions, Punk Festival, and many more.

 WPA has collaborated with American University, The Ellipse Arts Center, Edison Place Gallery, Washington Sculptor's Group, District of Columbia Arts Center, Flashpoint, Corcoran Gallery of Art and College of Art & Design, Warehouse Arts Complex and Theater, Creative Alliance at The Patterson, Gallery5, and many others.

 Its archives are held at the Smithsonian Archives of American Art.